GilesStrong/calo_muon_regression/README.md

 Public version of code used in "Calorimetric Measurement of Multi-TeV Muons via Deep Regression" by Jan Kieseler, Giles C. Strong, Filippo Chiandotto, Tommaso Dorigo, & Lukas Layer, [The European Physical Journal C volume 82, Article number: 79 (2022)](https://link.springer.com/article/10.1140%2Fepjc%2Fs10052-022-09993-5)

-**Warning: This repo is currently being populated with a public version of the research code-base.
-It is currently incomplete, and has not yet been fully tested.
-Please check back soon**

 ## Installation

 Please clone using: